 Bladder cancer symptoms

-Bladder cancer is usually diagnosed after one of the following symptoms presents:
+Bladder cancer symptoms are usually diagnosed after one of the below become apparent:

 - Blood in the urine visible to the naked eye (macroscopic haematuria)